Deploy and Upgrade Systems

 - install.sh - Universal installer for Docker and bare-metal deployments

-- deploy.sh - Git-based deployment for development environments (not recommended for production)
+- build_dev_from_source.sh - Git-based deployment for development environments (not recommended for production)

 /includes/DeploymentHelper.php) for shared validation, rollback, and theme/plugin preservation.
 Tools 2 and 3 require the Server Manager plugin to be active.For Docker and bare-metal deployments, see Installation Guide.